MUSC Bulletin | College of Nursing

 - Developing, testing, and disseminating nursing knowledge in the health sciences

-- Demonstrating excellence in nursing practice that embraces equity and culturally effective care to patients, families, and communities in an environment that is accountable, respectful, adaptive, and innovative.
+- Demonstrating excellence in nursing practice that embraces equity and culturally effective care to patients, families, and communities.

 MUSC College of Nursing Core Values